juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 ### Time Triggers

 Let’s move on from PhraseTrigger.
-Now we want to have triggers that is based on whenthe NewsStory was published, not on its news content.
-Please check the earlier diagram ifyou’re confused about the inheritance structure of the Triggers in this problem set.
+Now we want to have triggers that are based on when the NewsStory was published, not on its news content.
+Please check the earlier diagram if you’re confused about the inheritance structure of the Triggers in this problem set.

 #### Problem 5

-Implement a time trigger abstract class, TimeTrigger , that is a subclass of Trigger .
+Implement a time trigger abstract class, TimeTrigger, that is a subclass of Trigger.
 The class's constructor should take in time in EST as a string in the format of "3 Oct 2016 17:00:10 ".
 Make sure to convert time from string to a datetime before saving it as an attribute.
-Some of datetime ’s methods, strptime and replace , along with an explanation of the string format for time, might come in handy.
+Some of datetime’s methods, strptime and replace, along with an explanation of the string format for time, might come in handy.
 You can also look at the provided code in process to check.
 You do not have to implement any other methods.

 Because this is an abstract class, we will not be directly instantiating any TimeTrigger.